oroinc/documentation/commerce/frontstore_guide/rfq/index.rst

 * Click **Add Another Line** to provide additional quantities and price.
 * Give the target price.
 * Add a note to the item by clicking **Add a Note to This Item** (You can delete or update such note by clicking on the corresponding buttons).
-* Click **Add Another Product** if a RFQ for more than one product is required.
+* Click **Add Another Product** if an RFQ for more than one product is required.
-* Click **Submit Request** to sent the RFQ.
+* Click **Submit Request** to send the RFQ.

 .. image:: /frontstore_guide/img/rfq/RFQProducts.png

-.. note:: If you are creating a RFQ for the products in the shopping list, the Products section will be pre-defined.
+.. note:: If you are creating an RFQ for the products in the shopping list, the Products section will be pre-defined.
 There will be options to edit, delete the products, or add another product to the list.

     .. image:: /frontstore_guide/img/rfq/RFQFromShoppingList.png